 If you are unable to get to your polling place on Election Day, you can also vote by Absentee Ballot.
 Requirements for voting absentee include: being 18 years of age; citizen of the US; not a felon or be fully pardoned; registered as a voter; and make application in writing.
 Select the form at right to obtain the Voter Registration Application and/or an Absentee Ballot Request, complete and return to the Village Clerk office.

 Voters in Wards 1 & 2 and 5 & 6

-Please note, for the February 16th Spring Primary and April 5th Spring Elections, your polling place is temporarily being moved to the former Ashwaubenon Historical Society building located at 737 Cormier Road.
+Please note, for the April 5th Spring Elections, your polling place is temporarily being moved to the former Ashwaubenon Historical Society building located at 737 Cormier Road.

 This temporary change is due to the present Community Center being remodeled for the future home of the Ashwaubenon Historical Society.
 We apologize for any inconvenience that this change may cause.